Our English speaking customers via Hypernode.com can skip chapter 1, go straight to chapter 2 instead.

 - base url

-- When the installation is complete, you’re asked if you want to write the base-url to your .htaccess file, Press “n” and the script will reindex all data in your shop.
+When you’re asked if you want to write the base-url to your .htaccess file, press “n” and the script will reindex all data in your shop.

 Move the Magento files to the right folder